-- All Employers Covered: Historically, the NYSHRL has covered companies with four or more employees.
-That changed slightly in 2018, when the law was amended to permit sexual harassment claims against smaller companies as well.
-The new amendments eliminate the four employee threshold altogether, permitting claims of discrimination, harassment and retaliation under the NYSHRL against all New York employers, regardless of size. - "Severe or Pervasive" Standard Eliminated: Prior to the amendments, a plaintiff pursuing a hostile work environment claim under the NYSHRL had to demonstrate that the harassing conduct was "severe or pervasive."
+- All Firms Covered: Historically, the NYSHRL has covered firms with four or more employees.
+That changed slightly in 2018, when the law was amended to permit sexual harassment claims against smaller firms as well.
+The new amendments eliminate the four employee threshold altogether, permitting claims of discrimination, harassment and retaliation under the NYSHRL against all New York firms, regardless of size. - "Severe or Pervasive" Standard Eliminated: Prior to the amendments, a plaintiff pursuing a hostile work environment claim under the NYSHRL had to demonstrate that the harassing conduct was "severe or pervasive."
 This standard, which mirrors that under Title VII of the federal Civil Rights Act of 1964, poses a high bar for plaintiffs to meet.
 The new amendments to the NYSHRL, however, eliminate this standard.
-Instead, an individual will have to show that he or she was subjected to "inferior terms, conditions or privileges of employment because of the individual's
+Instead, an individual will have to show that he or she was subjected to